HTGenomeAnalysisUnit/csq_selector/README.md

 Given a VCF file, it allows to filter consequences according to:

 - min consequence (like missense, etc)
-- min level of expression of transcript across specified conditions/tissues (expression values are loaded from a tab-separated file)
+- transcripts with a min level of expression across specified conditions/tissues (expression values are loaded from a tab-separated file)
 - a list of transcripts of interest

 Additionally, for each variant one can decide to output only the most severe consequence or the most severe consequences per gene (in case a variant affect more than one gene).

-Output is writted to file or stdout in TSV or VCF format.
-When TSV is select a list of additional CSQ columns to extract can be specified and variant with no remaining consequences after filtering are omitted.
+The user can combine these filtering strategy to achieve precise control on the output consequences (see filter logic below).

+The tool can output variants in either VCF, TSV or regenie set variant format, thus allowing for high flexibility in the downstream analysis.

+## Filter logic

+Filters are applied in this order:

+1. consequences are filtered based on allowed transcripts (intersection of the custom transcripts list and transcripts from expression matrix)
+2. remaining consequences are filtered retaining only those more severe than the specified min_impact
+3. the most severe filter is applied (if specified)

+In this way it is possible to accomodate sophisticated scenarios like getting only the most severe consequence across transcripts expressed in the tissue of interest, but only is consequence is at least exonic.

 ## Installation